benizakurayana/rag-chat-jane-eyre/README.md

 # RAG Chat - Jane Eyre
 - An RAG chatbot that allows users to ask questions about Jane Eyre (by Charlotte Brontë, 1847) and get answers based on the novel's content.
-- Techs used in this project: Chroma, Langchain Gradio, and (optional) Langsmith
+- Techs used in this project: Chroma, Langchain, Gradio, and (optional) Langsmith

 ## View on:
 - [Github](https://github.com/benizakurayana/rag-jane-eyre)